top of page

 Such dignity and worth obviously must apply to the complete human person.
 If it is not the whole person, it is meaningless.
 Therefore no part of the person which has inherent dignity and worth can be rationally determined to be an attack on society.
 No mere part of a human form can rationally cause disorder, nor can it offend the average reasonable person – as conflated within the Bill of Rights.
 If that average reasonable person (that is the Bill of Rights Act) is not offended or disordered, then a reaction that is inconsistent with that now defined norm must be forensically unreasonable and thus disregarded.

 Can a local authority impose a bylaw prohibiting public nakedness?
 A few years ago North Shore City Council tried that on regarding Leonard's Beach on Auckland's North Shore.
+It failed because it proved unenforceable.
+Any bylaw can be enacted, but it cannot impose a penalty greater than that of statute.
+Since there is no statue law forbidding nudity, no penalty can apply.

 This information is kindly supplied from the Free Beach Ambassadors booklet by Free Beaches NZ Inc., with amendments by Hauraki Naturally.